MwTLaura/Computer-Vision/README.md

 ## How to Reproduce Results

+- Copy this repository.
-- Set up environment: Download the dataset [Facial Expression Dataset](https://www.kaggle.com/datasets/msambare/fer2013); on the CV_DataLoad-2.ipynb change the path to match the one on your computer.
+- Set up the environment: Download the dataset [Facial Expression Dataset](https://www.kaggle.com/datasets/msambare/fer2013);
+- on the CV_DataLoad-2.ipynb change the path to match the one on your computer.
-- Install tensorflow, keras
+- Install tensorflow and keras
 - Run the notebooks in order:

 | Notebook                                          | Description                                               |